reubenja77/money-track/README.md

 https://github.com/Code-Institute-Org/p3-template

 ### Acknowledgements:
 My mentor, Rory Sheridan, for his advice and guidance on how to approach this project.
+He also introduced a code snippet to clear the terminal to get rid of any code clutter:

+    def clear():
+        """
+        Clear function to clean-up the terminal so things don't get messy.
+        """
+        os.system("cls" if os.name == "nt" else "clear")